fullstack-2024/week06/material/activity1.md

 7. **Make an UPDATE One Request:**
    - Repeat the steps to add a new request.
    - Name the request "Update One."
-   - Enter the URL for updating a resource, including a placeholder for the resource ID: `https://jsonplaceholder.typicode.com/posts/{id}`.
+   - Enter the URL for updating a resource, including a placeholder for the resource ID: `https://jsonplaceholder.typicode.com/posts/{id}`
    - Replace `{id}` with the ID of the resource you want to update.
    - Use the appropriate HTTP method (PUT or PATCH).
    - Click on the "Body" tab below the URL field.
    - Select "raw" as the body type.
-   - In the text area below, enter the updated JSON data for the resource.
+   - In the text area below, enter the updated JSON data for the resource.bFor example:
+     ```json
+     {
+       "title": "New Post updated",
+       "body": "This is the body of the new post updated."
+     }
+     ```
    - Click "Send" to execute the request.

 8. **Test Requests:**